sage-code/maj/README.md

 1. one letter do not represent anything else but itself;
 1. one letter is pronounced always the same;
 1. one word must have a single meaning and is context free;
-1. numerals are unique and familiar;
-1. punctuation symbols can be read as words;
+1. punctuation symbols and numerals can be read as words;

 **Maj do not**

 ------------------------------------------------------------------------------------------------

+1. Maj is not an academic language;
+1. Maj is not a scripting language;
 1. Maj is not a secret language;
+1. Maj is not for writing books;
 1. Maj is not for encryption;
 1. Maj is not for poetry;
-1. Maj is not for writing books;
-1. Maj is not for education;
-1. Maj is not a superior language;
-1. Maj is not an academic language;
-1. Maj do not have synonyms;
-1. Maj do not have a polite form;

 **Punctuation:**